-- Because a forward proxy is located closer to the clients than to the Web server, where the server caches commonly accessed page objects, the proxy server can serve these objects much faster to the clients than the origin Web server.
-The upstream network bandwidth utilization is significantly reduced when most clients are served by a forward proxy instead of a Web server. - A reverse proxy is located closer to the origin Web server than to the clients.
-It intercepts and responds to clients' requests, off-loading the Web server TCP connections as well as serving already cached objects.
+- Because a forward proxy is located closer to the clients than to the Web or stream server, where the server caches commonly accessed (web and stream) objects, it can serve these objects much faster to the clients than the origin Web or stream server.
+The upstream network bandwidth utilization is significantly reduced when most clients are served by a forward proxy instead of a Web or stream server. - A reverse proxy is located closer to the origin Web or stream server than to the clients.
+It intercepts and responds to clients' requests, off-loading the Web or stream server TCP connections as well as serving already cached objects.